Megalodon Campaign Backdoored 5,561 GitHub Repositories via Poisoned CI/CD Workflows

 What Happened

-Megalodon's payload hides in plain sight.
-It injects GitHub Actions workflow files — the YAML files in a repository's .github/workflows/ directory that define its CI/CD automation — and inside them places a base64-encoded bash payload.
-The disguise lives in the metadata.
+Megalodon's payload hides in plain sight, and the disguise lives almost entirely in the commit metadata.
 Rather than push commits under an obvious or random identity, the operator forged four author names chosen to look like a project's own automation: build-bot, auto-ci, ci-bot, and pipeline-bot.
 The commits rotate through seven different commit messages, each written to read as unremarkable CI housekeeping.
 To a maintainer skimming a notification or a pull-request list, a commit from 'build-bot' adjusting a workflow file is exactly the kind of change the eye slides past.
-That is the point: Megalodon is engineered not to be caught at the moment of review.
+That is the design intent: Megalodon is engineered not to be caught at the moment of review.

 Researchers documented two distinct payload variants.
-The mass variant, 'SysDiag,' adds an entirely new workflow file configured to trigger on every push and every pull request — maximizing the number of times the payload runs automatically once it is in place.
-The targeted variant, 'Optimize-Build,' is quieter and arguably more dangerous: instead of adding a workflow, it replaces an existing one and rewrites its trigger to workflow_dispatch, the GitHub Actions trigger that fires only when invoked deliberately through the GitHub API.
-That converts the compromised workflow into a dormant backdoor — one that does nothing visible until the operator chooses to fire it on demand.
-A repository that looks clean today because nothing has executed may still be holding an Optimize-Build backdoor waiting for its call.
+The mass variant, 'SysDiag,' adds an entirely new workflow file configured to trigger on every push and every pull request, maximizing the number of times the payload runs automatically once it is in place.
+The targeted variant, 'Optimize-Build,' is quieter and arguably more dangerous: instead of adding a workflow, it replaces an existing one and rewrites its trigger to workflow_dispatch — the GitHub Actions trigger that fires only when invoked deliberately through the GitHub API.
+That converts the compromised workflow into a dormant backdoor that does nothing visible until the operator chooses to fire it.
+A repository that looks clean today, because nothing has executed, may still be holding an Optimize-Build workflow waiting for its call.

 Scope and Impact

-What makes Megalodon more than a noisy commit spray is what the payload does once it runs.
-Inside the victim's pipeline it grep-scans the repository's source code against more than 30 regex patterns for secrets — API keys, database connection strings, JSON Web Tokens, PEM-encoded private keys, and cloud-provider tokens — and it specifically captures the GitHub Actions OIDC token request URL and token.
-That last detail matters.
-OIDC tokens are the mechanism by which a pipeline proves its identity to a cloud provider, so capturing one can let an attacker impersonate the pipeline's cloud identity rather than merely reusing a static key.
-A single merged commit can therefore expose not just the repository's secrets but the cloud accounts those secrets unlock.
+The reason Megalodon is more than a noisy commit spray is the OIDC token capture.
+OIDC tokens are the mechanism by which a CI/CD pipeline proves its identity to a cloud provider, so capturing one can let an attacker impersonate the pipeline's cloud identity rather than merely reusing a static key.
+A single merged commit can therefore expose not just the repository's stored secrets but the cloud accounts those secrets unlock — which is what turns a workflow-file edit into a potential cloud-environment compromise.

-Several things about Megalodon are genuinely not known, and this account should not imply otherwise.
+Several things about Megalodon are genuinely not known, and this account does not imply otherwise.
 Exposure is not the same as compromise: the 5,561 figure counts repositories that received a malicious commit, not repositories whose owners actually merged it, and how many merges occurred — and therefore how many pipelines actually ran the payload — has not been reported.
-The downstream victim count, whether any widely depended-upon repositories were among those hit, whether GitHub has removed all the malicious commits and notified maintainers, and whether the Optimize-Build dormant backdoors have been triggered are all open questions.
-And despite the campaign landing alongside TeamPCP's source-code extortion activity, no public evidence ties Megalodon to TeamPCP or to any named actor; it should be treated as a separate, unattributed campaign.
+The downstream victim count, whether any widely depended-upon repositories were among those hit, whether GitHub has removed all the malicious commits and notified maintainers, and whether the dormant Optimize-Build workflows have been triggered are all open questions.

 Response and Attribution

 The immediate action for every engineering organization is an audit.
-Review recent commits to your repositories' .github/workflows/ directories and flag anything authored by build-bot, auto-ci, ci-bot, or pipeline-bot, along with any workflow file added or replaced in the May 17-19 window — looking specifically for workflow files that contain base64-encoded bash and for workflows that newly use a workflow_dispatch trigger you did not create.
+Review recent commits to your repositories' .github/workflows/ directories and flag anything authored by build-bot, auto-ci, ci-bot, or pipeline-bot, along with any workflow file added or replaced in the May 17-19 window — looking specifically for workflow files containing base64-encoded bash and for workflows that newly use a workflow_dispatch trigger no one on the team created.
 If any Megalodon-pattern commit was merged, treat every secret reachable from that pipeline as burned: rotate CI/CD secrets, cloud credentials, and SSH keys, review cloud audit logs for OIDC-token-based identity impersonation, and block outbound traffic from CI runners to 216.126.225[.]129.
-Going forward, the structural fix is to treat .github/workflows/ as the highest-trust path in the repository — require review and approval for every change to a workflow file, enforce branch protection and CODEOWNERS on the .github/ directory, pin GitHub Actions to allowlisted versions, and move to short-lived, tightly scoped OIDC cloud credentials so that a captured token is far less useful.
+The structural fix is to treat .github/workflows/ as the highest-trust path in the repository — require review and approval for every change to a workflow file, enforce branch protection and CODEOWNERS on the .github/ directory, pin GitHub Actions to allowlisted versions, and adopt short-lived, tightly scoped OIDC cloud credentials so a captured token is far less useful.

 The CyberSignal Analysis